DIPlib/diplib/src/documentation/workplan.md

     - thinning & thickening, to be implemented as iterated hit'n'miss.
     - levelling

+- The monogenic signal, including derived quantities, using a similar interface to that used for the structure tensor.

 - Radon transform for lines and circles, Hough transform for lines.

 - Level-set segmentation, graph-cut segmentation.